Zoli1212/c_s_application/README.md

-This is the complete full stack project with typescript, nextJs13, nodeJs socket.io only for personal usage
+This is the complete full stack project with javascript, nextJs13, nodeJs socket.io only for personal usage